etacticsinc/terraform-provider-ldap/README.md

 * LDAP Resources: [ldap.com](https://ldap.com/)
 * Terraform Tutorials: [learn.hashicorp.com](https://learn.hashicorp.com/terraform?track=getting-started#getting-started)

-The Terraform LDAP provider is a plugin that allows for the management of an existing directory server and its resources.
+The Terraform LDAP provider is a plugin that allows for automated management of an existing directory server and its resources.

 This provider is maintained and used internally by the Etactics development team.

 ## Getting Started